Barnett Effect-Induced Nonreciprocal Entanglement and Gaussian interferometric power in Magnomechanics with Optical Parametric Amplifier: Results and Discussions

 \section{Results and Discussions}

 We base our calculations on the following experimentally accessible parameters, which are consistent with previous studies \cite{15,16,20}: $\omega_n / 2\pi = 10\ \mathrm{GHz}$, $\omega_b / 2\pi = 10\ \mathrm{MHz}$, $\kappa_n / 2\pi = \kappa_m / 2\pi = 1\ \mathrm{MHz}$, $\gamma_b / 2\pi = 100\ \mathrm{Hz}$, ${\mathcal{J}} / 2\pi = 3.2\ \mathrm{MHz}$, ${\mathcal{G}} / 2\pi = 4.8\ \mathrm{MHz}$, and a cryogenic temperature of $T = 10\ \mathrm{mK}$.
 The system features a YIG microsphere of radius $R = 250\ \mu\mathrm{m}$, containing approximately $N \simeq 3.5 \times 10^{16}$ spins, and driven by a magnetic field $B_0 \simeq 4 \times 10^{-5}\ \mathrm{T}$.
-The corresponding single-spin coupling rate is $g / 2\pi = 0.2\ \mathrm{Hz}$ \cite{13}, leading to a drive amplitude $\varepsilon_l \simeq 7.1 \times 10^{14}\ \mathrm{Hz}$ and an effective coupling strength ${\mathcal{G}} / 2\pi = 4.8\ \mathrm{MHz}$.
+The corresponding single-spin coupling rate is $g / 2\pi = 0.2\ \mathrm{Hz}$ \cite{13}, leading to a drive amplitude $\varepsilon_l \simeq 7.1 \times 10^{14}\ \mathrm{Hz}$, and an effective coupling strength ${\mathcal{G}} / 2\pi = 4.8\ \mathrm{MHz}$.
 In the following analysis, we explore how both bipartite entanglement and its nonreciprocity depend on various key system parameters.\\

-First, in Figure \ref{F1}, we present the entanglement variation between the microwave-magnon modes $\mathcal{E}_{nm}$, the magnon-phonon modes $\mathcal{E}_{mb}$, and the microwave-phonon modes $\mathcal{E}_{nb}$ as a function of the cavity mode detuning $\Delta_n$ (Fig. \ref{F1} (a)) and the magnon mode detuning $\Delta_m$ (Fig. \ref{F1} (b)).
+First, in Figure \ref{F1}, we present the entanglement variation between the microwave-magnon modes $\mathcal{E}_{nm}$, the magnon-phonon modes $\mathcal{E}_{mb}$, and the microwave-phonon modes $\mathcal{E}_{nb}$ as a function of the cavity mode detuning $\Delta_n$ (Figure \ref{F1}(a)) and the magnon mode detuning $\Delta_m$ (Figure \ref{F1}(b)).
 The entanglement can be controlled by adjusting $\Delta_n$ and $\Delta_m$.
 We observe that the three bipartitions do not attain their maximum value simultaneously.
-For instance, in Fig. \ref{F1} (a), when the bipartitions $\mathcal{E}_{nm}$ and $\mathcal{E}_{nb}$ reach their maximum ($\mathcal{E}_{nm}\approx 0.26$ and $\mathcal{E}_{nb} \approx 0.22$), the entanglement $\mathcal{E}_{mb}$ vanishes.
+For instance, in Figure \ref{F1}(a), when the bipartitions $\mathcal{E}_{nm}$ and $\mathcal{E}_{nb}$ reach their maximum ($\mathcal{E}_{nm}\approx 0.26$ and $\mathcal{E}_{nb} \approx 0.22$), the entanglement $\mathcal{E}_{mb}$ vanishes.
 The entanglement in the system originates from magnetomechanical interactions mediated by the magnetostrictive interaction.
 The entanglement gradually transfers from the magnon-phonon subsystem to the magnon-photon and photon-phonon subsystems \cite{20}.
-For $0 < \Delta_m/\omega_b < 1$ (Fig. \ref{F1}(b)), the three bipartitions increase as $\Delta_m$ grows.
+For $0 < \Delta_m/\omega_b < 1$ (Figure \ref{F1}(b)), the three bipartitions increase as $\Delta_m$ grows.
 However, when $\Delta_m/\omega_b$ is far from 1, the entanglement of the three bipartitions diminishes.